JohnPMills/modern-saturn/content/thank-you.md

 sections:
   - type: hero_section
     title: We're stoked you're coming on this journey with us!
-    subtitle: We have two versions of our free online course available.
+    subtitle: Our course can be completed in under an hour and includes four modules.
     actions:
       - label: Start
         url: 'https://essex.eu.qualtrics.com/jfe/form/SV_aV4naV0JTxmhl7E'